devoncarew/simple_lint_rules/wiki/Frequently-asked-questions-about-the-Dart-VM.md

 # Frequently asked questions about the Dart VM

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

+# Frequently asked questions about the Dart VM

 ## Inlining of Dart methods by the JIT/AOT compilers

 1. What are the conditions and requirements for a method to be inlined ?